 Your best option is always to get professional advice.
 Texas insurance professionals are trained in insurance matters and licensed to practice in the state.
 The certification qualifies an agent to market, sell, make recommendations based on the client’s needs, and complete policy transactions on behalf of an insurance company.

 Per Texas Insurance Code, insurance agents are licensed according to specialties.
-There are different types of insurance in Texas (homeowners, auto, life/health/annuities, commercial, personal lines, etc.), and in order for the agent to be effective and organized, Texas insurance agents usually work according to a focused specialization.
+There are different types of insurance in Texas (homeowners, renters, auto, life, health, annuities, commercial, personal lines, etc.), and in order for the agent to be effective and organized, Texas insurance agents usually work according to a focused specialization.

 Once licensed, the agent seeks to get a contract with an insurer by appointment.
 Some specialize in more than one area, but it remains true that they must qualify to practice based on certification.
 To get an insurance agent in TX, you may reach out to them by phone, online, or in person.
 Some insurance agents represent multiple insurers, while others may work exclusively for one insurance company.
 Regardless of the type of practice, Texas law insists that all insurance professionals must be true and unbiased in their dealings with customers.
 In both categories, the agent represents the insurer in the advertisement, accurately completing all applications for insurance for underwriting, and delivering the policy to the applicant.

 Texas Department of Insurance (TDI) is the state agency that regulates the practice in the industry not only by licensing, but also by monitoring the activities in the industry.
 In insurance industry terms, the agent is the “producer” relative to the “principal” (insurer).
 An agent could be independent or exclusive (also known as Captive).

 Independent insurance agents may market insurance policies for different principals simultaneously, while exclusive agents have sole commitments to a specified principal or a group of insurers.